Are my crooked teeth more than a cosmetic issue?

 Clear aligners are discreet and effective and can realign your bite in just 12-18 months.
 Invisalign affords teens and adults a more professional alternative to traditional metal braces without compromising results.
 Patients enjoy the nearly invisible and comfortable aligners.

 If you have crooked teeth and would like to explore your options for treatment, visit our Rogers dentist office.
-To schedule an appointment, call (479) 431-4212 or request an appointment online.
+To schedule an appointment, call (479) 431-4212 or request a new patient appointment online.